oliviacbishop/furesearch/sentiment-analysis/README.md

 ### Particulars: jokes, comedy and allusions

 ### Particulars: prayers and supplications
+Prayers may have different functions...

 ### Particulars: units containing violence
+In general, we need to distinguish cases where there is a particular purpose to violence in a unit, and cases where violence is described as a fact.
+* When violence is simply described as a fact, e.g. a battle happening, **neutral** is the preferred sentiment.
+* When violence is contextualized in a sentence with a different tone, e.g. a positive exhortation (such as inciting to battle to defend a city, or in patriotic contexts, etc.), the connotation of the larger context takes precedence.
+So, the unit will be marked as **positive** or **negative**, depending.

+Violence may be documented through a **violence score** of 0-2.
+The purpose of the **violence score** is to connect the presence of violence to the sentiment recorded for the sentence.
+* 0 - no violence present in the sentence.
+* 1 - there is violent language being used in a descriptive manner.
+* 2 - there is active violence occurring within the sentence.
+This classification might be adjusted as needed as I implement it further.

 ## Literature
 In this project, we follow closely the criteria and guidelines defined by Sprugnoli et al. (2021) for the creation of Sentiment Analysis datasets for Latin poetry.